JenilGajjar20/Competitive-Programming_problems/Cpp/goldbach_conjecture/problem.md

 Even though it's been thoroughly tested and analyzed and seems to be true, it hasn't been proved yet (thus, remaining a conjecture.)

-Create a function that takes a number and returns an array as per the following rules:
+Create a function that takes a number and returns the goldbach numbers as per the following rules:

-If the given number is odd and greater than two, return an empty array.
+If the given number is odd and greater than two, tell the user there are no goldbach numbers.
 If the given number is even and greater than two, return an array of two prime numbers whose sum is the given input.
 Both prime numbers must be the farthest (with the greatest difference).
 ## Examples